| module: | watchdog.events |

 Logs all the events captured.

-Thread-safe event queue based on a thread-safe ordered-set queue to ensure duplicate FileSystemEvent objects are prevented from adding themselves to the queue to avoid dispatching multiple event handling calls when multiple identical events are produced quicker than an observer can consume them.
+Thread-safe event queue based on a special queue that skips adding the same event (FileSystemEvent) multiple times consecutively.
+Thus avoiding dispatching multiple event handling calls when multiple identical events are produced quicker than an observer can consume them.

 |